 Whatever your natural tendencies, you have to be able to prove to an employer that you can:

-- Look for positive ways to make changes work rather than identifying why change will not work
+- Look for positive ways to make changes work rather than identifying why change will not work (say "yes" rather than "no" as a first instinct)

 - Adapt to change and new ways of working quickly and easily